Prag8855/aab/content/guides/freelance-visa.md

     - Regular bank transfers from your family
     - A letter from a guarantor

-If you need a permit to do your job (e.g. lawyers), you also need...
+If you need a permit to do your job (lawyers, doctors, engineers), you also need...

 - [ ] **Occupation practice permit** (*Berufsausübungserlaubnis*)
     You must have all the permits and special qualifications needed for the job.[^12] For example, doctors, engineers and lawyers need special qualifications. - [Find the requirements for your job](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession)